famly/hire-me/README.md

 1. List children with some form of pagination/lazy-loading/infinite-scroll
 2. Checkin a child
 3. Checkout a child

-Don't worry about design or anything like that.

 If you have any questions feel free to reach out to the person who sent you the assignment ☺️